 Toilet manufacturers use pressure assist in one of two ways.
 In the positive-pressure version, a cistern in the toilet tank collects water during the refill cycle and stores it under pressure, and the pressurized water is released into the bowl when you flush.
 In the negative-pressure version, the cylinder in the tank is connected to the trapway by an air passage, and this configuration creates a vacuum when you flush that pulls water out of the bowl.

 Some toilet manufacturers, such as Kohler, have replaced the rubber flapper with a canister that makes a better seal and lasts longer, and because it occupies more space inside the tank, it reduces water usage simply because there's less room in the tank for water.
-The American Standard Champion universal replacement flush valve, rated the best gravity-fed flush valve by Toilet Verge, is a canister-style flush valve that you can install on any toilet that uses a flapper-style valve.
+The American Standard Champion universal replacement flush valve is a canister-style flush valve that you can install on any toilet that uses a flapper-style valve.

 The introduction of the canister makes possible the widening of the spillway in the bottom of the tank, and the overall effect can be dramatic.
 Some canister-style toilet tanks empty almost instantaneously, sending water through the bowl and into the waste system so quickly that nothing can be left behind.
 For example, the Kohler Corbelle, which is part of the Revolution 360 series, is a two-piece toilet with a precision-engineered bowl, tank and trapway to maximize water flow.